pt-act/toad/README.md

 uv run toad
 ```

-There will eventually be a nice UI for selecting your agent.
-For now you will need to specify an agent on the command line (see below).

-You should also specify a project directory with the `--project-dir` option.
-Here's an example:
+If your favorite agent isn't listed, you can use the `acp` subcommand:

 ```
-uv run toad acp "gemini --experimental-acp" --project-dir ~/sandbox
+uv run toad acp "gemini --experimental-acp"
 ```

+## Web terminal

+There is an experimental web server mode.
+Add `--serve` to the CLI command and click the URL in the terminal.

 ## Installing agents